4 arrested for alleged forgery, sabotage in Edo - Vanguard News

-Edo state internal revenue board says it will prosecute four persons arrested for forgery of revenue documents to sabotage government.
+Edo State’s internal revenue board says it will prosecute four persons arrested for forgery of revenue documents to sabotage the government.

 It said this in a statement, signed by its Head, Corporate Communications, Mr Eboigbe Courage, on Tuesday in Benin.